Isn’t it true that everyone has a vacuum? It’s perhaps one of the most popular cleaning gadgets in your house.

 When it comes to vacuums, there is only one brand that everyone recognizes: Dyson.
 This British firm provides high-quality cyclonic technology and strong motors.

-We are delighted with their goods, and Dyson vacuums are expected to endure seven to ten years.
+I am delighted with their goods, and Dyson vacuums are expected to endure seven to ten years.
 The Dyson Ball Animal 2 Upright Vacuum, for example, comes with a five-year guarantee.

 Bissell is a well-known manufacturer of high-quality floor goods.
 They’ve been manufacturing things since 1876, so they’ve got a lot of expertise.

-We’d estimate you can use a Bissell vacuum for around eight years.
+I’d estimate you can use a Bissell vacuum for around eight years.
 For example, the Bissell Cleanview Upright Bagless 1831 vacuum is tough and gets rave ratings.

 Surprisingly, it only provides a two-year guarantee.
 As a result, you may be taking a little risk with this one.
 However, the firm appears to be dependable, sophisticated, and trustworthy.